clhenrick/portfolio/pages/cv.md

 *May, 2015 - April 2016*
 Brooklyn, NY

-Assisted [Radish Lab](http://radishlab.com/), a web and graphic design studio, with creating interactive data-visualizations and professionally designed web sites for non-profits and cultural institutions such as [MAS](http://mas.org/).
-Duties include agile front-end web-development using modern web technologies such as jQuery, Node.JS, D3.JS, Wordpress, CARTO, and Github.
+Consulted with [Radish Lab](http://radishlab.com/), a certified B Corporation web and graphic design studio, with creating interactive data-visualizations and professionally designed web sites for non-profits and cultural institutions such as [MAS](http://mas.org/).
+- Duties include agile front-end web-development using modern web technologies such as jQuery, Node.JS, D3.JS, Wordpress, CARTO, and Github.

 ### Chris Henrick Cartography
 **Web Developer, Cartographer**